12345haneen-a11y-lab/project-PLD/README.md

 # project-PLD
-simple project to make a Grammer for JavaScript Programing Language with simple GUI
+simple project to make a Grammer for JavaScript Programing Language with simple GUI contain error messages lyxical analysis